-This is about creatively exposing the blind spots in the collective consciousness of the white majority in Germany.
-By putting up posters on large advertising spaces, we aim to reach a wide audience - especially those people who would otherwise not deal with these issues.
+The open call is about creatively exposing the blind spots in the collective consciousness of the white majority in Germany.
+By putting up posters on large advertising spaces, we aim to reach a wide audience - especially those who would otherwise not deal with these issues.

-Images and texts are submitted by email.
-A prominent jury consisting of artists and curators will select 4 winners from the submissions by majority vote, whose works will then be put up on billboards throughout Kassel (Germany) in the summer.
+The jury, consisting of Mo Asumang, Princess Marilyn Douala Manga Bell and Henrik Langsdorf select 4 winners from the submissions.
+Entries that received a majority vote will then be put up on billboards throughout Kassel (Germany) in September.
 An exhibition will follow.

 The poster campaign